 To better understand committee and candidate responsibilities before, during, and after the election, please consult the Fair Political Practices Commission Candidate Toolkit.

-An initiative measure, the sufficiency of which was certified by the Malibu City Council on July 9, 2018, will be on the November 6, 2018 ballot:
+An initiative measure, the sufficiency of which was certified by the Malibu City Council on July 9, 2018, was on the November 6, 2018 ballot:

 Shall the ordinance be adopted to (1) allow and regulate cannabis (marijuana) businesses; (2) permit existing medical marijuana dispensaries to sell and deliver recreational (adult use) cannabis; and (3) impose a new general tax of 2.5% of gross receipts from sales of non-medical cannabis, the revenues from which may be used for general city purposes, until repealed by voters, which tax is estimated to raise approximately $75,000-150,000 annually?

 - How do I become a registered voter in Malibu?